Our Future Path! A plan for a better world!

 Campaigning

 For the most part, candidates for office decide what issues they want to talk about, when and where or even if they will debate their opponents, and even who can come to their rallies.
 It sometimes seems like these candidates think they are the bosses, and that we work for them.
 The truth is that these candidates are applying for a political office (a job) where we would be their bosses.
-Therefore, we should have every right to decide what they need to do during the campaign in order to have a chance to get our votes.
+Therefore, we should have every right to decide what they need to do during the campaign to have a chance to get our votes.

 Campaign Financing